johnosbb/kexec-kdump-crash-analysis/README.md

 So I just come up with the super simple setup.

-The core of the simplicity comes from letting user to choose whatever kernel/initramfs combination as the kexec kernel/initramfs, as long as the combination can boot.
+The core of the simplicity comes from letting user to choose whatever kernel/initramfs combination as the kexec kernel/initramfs, not reusing the current kernel/initramfs, as long as the combination can boot and have needed options enabled.

 This avoids two complex workload: